“When one realises

 one is asleep,

 It’s relatively easy to “try” and change.
-How often have we gone out and bought the gym membership, splurged on a new suit, to meet with the boss and ask for a pay rise, bought all the healthy food at the supermarket or joined the online dating site looking for love?
+How often have we gone out and bought a gym membership, splurged on a new suit to meet with the boss and ask for a pay rise, bought all the healthy food at the supermarket, or joined the online dating site looking for love?
 And we all start with great hopes and even greater expectations.

-But fast forward a week or two and chances are you’ve stopped going to the gym, never asked for that pay rise, new job or promotion, the “good food” still stacked at the back of the fridge, has gone off – you haven’t even touched it – and you never followed through on any of those promising leads from the dating site.
+But, fast forward a week or two and chances are you’ve stopped going to the gym, never asked for that pay rise, the “good food” is still stacked at the back of the fridge and has gone off – you haven’t even touched it – and you never followed through on any of those promising leads from the dating site.

 Why?
 Why is change – true change – so hard?
 Think about the last workshop, seminar, conference or self-help group you went to.
 It was all very encouraging, very inspiring, all very simple – and all done with a nice cup of tea.

 You paid your money, walked in amongst like-minded people such as yourself, listened to an inspiring speech from someone who’d “made it” and then, walked out with a handful of books, tapes, CDs and DVDs … then what happened?

 What happened is that you barely cracked the self-help workbook, listened to half of the CD and used the DVD case to prop up the bookshelf in your bedroom!
 That’s because the instructor had no chance of breaking through that protective wall that’s been built up by your unconscious mind for years and years, or for decades and decades, in fact.